 But the delivery had been confirmed.
 When pressed, the art school said they weren't sure where the work was and, regardless, they couldn't return it.
 They explained it wasn't their policy to return submitted artwork.

 My best work … gone.
 Four years of effort were lost in an institutional void.
 I blamed no one but myself.
 I should have made copies.
-I should have called the admissions office myself before sending to learn their process.
+I should have called the admissions office myself to learn their process before sending.
 But I was seventeen and trusted that following the guidance I'd been given would be enough.

 I was devastated.
 The path I'd carefully constructed lay in ruins, and the people I counted on offered nothing more than policy statements and blame-shifting.
-I could have accepted defeat, settled for a mediocre art program at a local university and a part-time job or two, lived safely within the limitations that the situation had imposed.
+I could have accepted defeat, settled for a mediocre art program at a local university along with a part-time job or two, and lived safely within the limitations I now faced.

-Thirty-seven years later, I see similar choice patterns repeating in how organizations deploy technology.
-Not about art school or military service, obviously, but about whether decision-makers will consciously shape how artificial intelligence serves human flourishing, or passively accept deployment strategies focused on corporate benefit.
+Thirty-seven years later, I see similar patterns in how organizations choose to deploy technology.
+Not about art school or military service, obviously, but about whether decision makers will consciously shape how artificial intelligence serves human flourishing, or passively adopt deployment strategies focused solely on corporate benefit.

 Major corporations are deploying AI systems without assessing the human impact.
-Amazon's AI systems have drawn scrutiny for uses beyond robots optimizing operations, including reports of algorithmic tools being deployed to identify and isolate workers perceived as union organizing risks.
+Amazon's AI systems have drawn scrutiny for uses beyond robots that optimize operations, including reports that algorithmic tools are being deployed to identify and isolate workers perceived as potential union organizers.
 Meta's platforms have faced ongoing criticism as engagement algorithms continue to amplify AI-generated spam and misinformation, following an attention-capture design that prioritizes emotionally charged content over accuracy.

-What I see in these examples is institutional indifference to how this affects people: deploy first, assess later.
-These patterns aren't inevitable.
-They're the result of deliberate decisions that prioritize efficiency over evaluation, automation over impact assessment, and speed to market over a benefit to society.
+What I see in these examples is institutional indifference to how this affects people: deploy first, wait for it to break, fix later.
+These patterns aren't unavoidable.
+They're the result of deliberate decisions that prioritize efficiency over evaluation, automation over impact assessment, and speed to market over societal benefit.

 When my portfolio disappeared into a bureaucratic black hole, I learned that circumstances don't determine outcomes—human agency does.
 I see the same principle at work in the AI shift happening now.
-Yet most people experience current AI development as inevitable.
+Yet most people experience the current AI trajectory as inevitable.

 The same pattern is at risk across many current AI implementations.
 Consider when two hypothetical product teams working on similar AI features make different choices:

-Team A focuses on automation metrics—their AI learns user patterns and begins making decisions autonomously.
-The system starts booking meetings, ordering supplies, and responding to messages without requiring explicit approval.
-Efficiency metrics improve quickly as manual tasks are eliminated.
+Team A focuses on automation—their AI learns user patterns and begins making decisions autonomously.
+The system automatically schedules meetings, sends meeting invitations, and emails meeting notes to attendees without requiring explicit approval.
+Efficiency metrics improve quickly as manual tasks are eliminated, freeing staff to focus on other priorities.

-Teams making these decisions would benefit from shared language for conscious evaluation—frameworks that help connect individual technical choices to long-term human outcomes.
+Teams making these decisions would benefit from shared language for conscious evaluation—methods that help connect individual technical choices to the protection of human agency.

 The Six Pillars of Intent provide that shared language.
 They transform abstract values into practical questions that teams can ask about any AI implementation: Does this enhance human capability while preserving agency?
 Does this understand and serve intent—what users actually want to accomplish?
 Does this honor the trust investment it requires?

-These six evaluation criteria capture the essential dimensions where AI development choices determine whether technology serves human intent or exploits human psychology.
+These six evaluation criteria capture the essential dimensions in which AI development choices determine whether the technology serves human intent or exploits human trust.
 They're not technical specifications or product requirements—they're guideposts for recognizing patterns as they emerge.

 Human Connection Enhancement evaluates how AI affects the quality and depth of human relationships, measuring whether technology creates space for meaningful interaction without adding digital complexity.